andersonbosa/dothub/CONTRIBUTING.md

 # License

-By contributing to this project, you agree that your contributions will be licensed under the Unlicense.
+By contributing to this project, you agree that your contributions will be licensed under the [Public Domain license](LICENSE.md).

 ---